-We create projects as a structured way to make things happen or to deal with change, like moving office; organising an event; installing a new system; planning a campaign or developing a product.
+We create projects as a structured way to make things happen or to deal with change.
+This may be things like moving office, organising an event, installing a new system, planning a campaign or developing a product.

 The course is also a useful introduction for project team members enabling them to gain an overall understanding of the benefits of a structured Project Management approach.

 - Anyone who been asked to run or take part in a Project

 - Understanding the benefits of a structured approach to managing projects

 - Initiation of a project through to successful completion

 - Application of principles to plan run and finish a project

 This module provides an overview of project management and introduces delegates to the simple but effective four stage process.